komalniraula/player-engagement-analytics/README.md

 # Player Engagement Analytics 🎮📊

 This project focuses on understanding and predicting player engagement in online games.
-It combines preprocessing, feature engineering, model training, evaluation, and explainable AI tools to derive actionable insights from gameplay
+It combines preprocessing, feature engineering, model training, evaluation, and explainable AI tools to derive actionable insights from gameplay data

 📘 See the full analysis in the Jupyter Notebook: [understanding-and-predicting-player-engagement-in-online-games.ipynb](understanding-and-predicting-player-engagement-in-online-games.ipynb)